leximation/ditafmx-2-docs/README.md

 - Are you aware of errors or omissions in the docs?
 Report **Issues**
 - Have content to contribute to the docs?
 Submit a **Pull request**

+## Overview of files

+- DITA source files are in the *dita* directory
+  - Root map is *_ditafmx.ditamap*
+- Files for building a book/PDF (using DITA-FMx) are in the *book* directory
+  - The *ditafmx-bookbuild.ini* file defines properties of the book build (see DITA-FMx docs for details)